 If you are connected to your mobile phone network as normal and notice a sudden decrease in data speeds, you may want to do some checks.
 The table below shows the average data download speeds with 3G, 4G and 5G networks, which can help you compare your data rates.

 Data throttling should not happen without a good reason if you are with a decent mobile operator.
 A good practice is first to do the basic checks, e.g. restart the phone and check in the phone settings if you have somehow locked yourself to a lower network technology than what you are allowed.
 For example, in the screenshot below, the phone is set to 4G, meaning 4G and lower technologies, e.g. 3G and 2G, are available because mobile phones are backwards compatible.
 However, if this phone is set to 3G, it will only be able to access 3G and 2G but not 4G, which can slow down the data speeds.
 The other thing you can check is if something is temporarily going on with your mobile operator’s network that can impact data speeds, e.g. engineering work etc. If everything is normal and yet your data speed is down, then it may be that your mobile phone is being throttled.
 But before jumping to a conclusion like this, check with your mobile operator.
+If you are struggling with slow mobile internet and you are not sure why then have a look at my detailed post on what to do if your mobile data is slow.

 Is data throttling the same as service prioritisation?